Compensated outside activities: Instructions and guidelines for reviewing requests

 - Status of the employee's standing with consideration for expected performance standards.

-- Sufficiency of arrangements to cover the employee's responsibilities to the University during her/his absence, including requirements for annual leave (per NSHE Handbook Title 4, Chapter 3, Section 9, Item 2; and University policies (UAM 2,690 and UAM 2,237).
+- Sufficiency of arrangements to cover the employee's responsibilities to the University during their absence, including requirements for annual leave (per NSHE Handbook Title 4, Chapter 3, Section 9, Item 2; and University policies (UAM 2,690 and UAM 2,237).

-When a supervisor believes that an employee's outside compensated activities conflict with the employee's obligations to the institution, or other obligations of the institution, the supervisor shall inform the employee of these concerns and negotiate a mutually acceptable course of action.
+When a supervisor believes that an employee's outside compensated activities conflict with the employee's obligations to the institution, or other obligations of the institution, the supervisor shall inform the employee of these concerns and try to negotiate a mutually acceptable course of action.
 If a mutually acceptable course of action cannot be negotiated, the matter may be referred to the University’s Conflict of Interest Designated Official.
 The designated official will determine if the matter needs to be reviewed by the Conflict of Interest Committee, or an appropriate higher authority.

 - After reviewing the COA request, click on Review Status and select Reviewed.
 If you are not affiliated with the School of Medicine, click Not Applicable on the next line.
 You may add a comment, but it is not mandatory.